Local systems and vanishing Maslov class

 \subsection{Modules over a (possibly ungraded) dga}

-If $\AA$ is a dga we may consider the category of left $\AA$-modules where the objects are chain complexes $M$ together with an associative action $\AA \otimes M \to M$.
+If $\AA$ is a dga in $\Ch$ ($\Ch_\F$ or $\Ch_{\F}^{\ug}$) we may consider the category of left $\AA$-modules where the objects are given by $M$ in $\Ch$ together with an associative action $\AA \otimes M \to M$.
 A weak equivalence is a map of modules $M \to N$ which is also a quasi isomorphism.
 The bar resolution